Constraining dimension-6 SMEFT with higher-order predictions for $p p \to t W$: Numerical analysis

 and $\oplus$ indicates sum in quadrature.
 We assume $\rho _{bb'} = 1$ for all bins.
 On the theoretical side, we have fully correlated PDF uncertainties, as well as uncorrelated 3-point scale variations.
 The PDF uncertainty matrix for Hessian sets is given by

 and the scale variations are defined as

 where $N_{\rm pdf}$ is the number of PDF members in a given set and we consider $(f_R, f_F) = \{(0.5,0.5), (1,1), (2,2)\}$.
 We note that the model function is taken without theoretical uncertainties.
 PDF and scale variations are defined at the SM baseline and propagated consistently.
 Assigning them separately to SMEFT corrections would double count and introduce spurious $C$-dependence in the uncertainty matrix.
+To verify that this choice does not materially affect the extracted constraints, we perform a robustness test in which the fractional PDF and scale uncertainties of the SM baseline are used to rescale the theory covariance bin-by-bin by the EFT-corrected prediction, introducing a controlled $C$-dependent proxy for theory errors.
+Since a $C$-dependent covariance renders the $\chi^2$ non-polynomial if inverted exactly, we restore a well-defined EFT truncation by expanding $\mathcal{E}^{-1}$ consistently in $1/\Lambda^2$ and truncating at $\mathcal{O}(1/\Lambda^2)$ and $\mathcal{O}(1/\Lambda^4)$ for the linear and quadratic analyses, respectively.
+Repeating the 13~TeV aNNLO analysis under this prescription, we find that the linear Fisher matrix and derived bounds are unchanged, and that the quadratic Fisher matrix changes at below the 1\% level, leading to negligible shifts in the extracted bounds and correlations.
+We therefore retain the fixed SM-point covariance as our baseline.

 The pseudodata is generated by smearing SM values around using the experimental uncertainties:

 where $r_b, r' \in \mathcal N(0, 1)$ unit normal variates.
 The correlated uncertainty is introduced with the same factor so that all the bins feel the shift by the same amount.
 For our analysis to make sense statistically, we need to run multiple pseudoexperiments, hence it is now appropriate to introduce the subscript $e$ so we have $\chi^2_e$ denoting the chi-squared function of the $e$th pseudoexperiment.
 We obtain the best-fit values $\bar{\vec C}_e$ by setting the gradient equal to zero in the parameter space,